-Classic Zucchini bread recipe made with fresh or frozen zucchini, melted butter, and just the right amount of sugar.
+Classic Zucchini Bread is made with fresh or frozen zucchini, melted butter, and just the right amount of sugar.
+It’s a super moist and delicious zucchini bread recipe!

 When zucchinis are on, they are ON, and this is such a great way to make a little treat to enjoy them.
 This recipe makes one loaf, but can be doubled and can be made with fresh or frozen zucchini.
 That means you can stash some zucchini in your freezer when they are a dime a dozen and then eat on them all winter long when they are no longer available.